apache/flink/docs/streaming_guide.md

 ### Sources

-The user can connect to data streams by the different implementations of `DataStreamSource` using methods provided by the `StreamExecutionEnvironment`.
+The user can connect to data streams by the different implementations of `SourceFunction` using `StreamExecutionEnvironment.addSource(SourceFunction)`.
+In contrast with other operators, DataStreamSources have a default operator parallelism of 1 which can be increased using the `.setParallelism(dop)` method as we will see later at the operator settings.

 There are several predefined ones similar to the ones of the batch API and some streaming specific ones like:

  * `socketTextStream(hostname, port)`
  * `readTextStream(filepath)`
- * `genereateSequence(from, to)`
+ * `generateSequence(from, to)`
  * `fromElements(elements…)`
  * `fromCollection(collection)`
  * `readTextFile(filepath)`

 These can be used to easily test and debug streaming programs.
 There are pre-implemented connectors for a number of the most popular message queue services, please refer to the section on [connectors](#stream-connectors) for more detail.
-Besides the pre-defined solutions the user can implement their own source by implementing the `SourceFunction` interface and using the `addSource(sourceFunction)` method of the `StreamExecutionEnvironment`.

 ### Sinks

 `DataStreamSink` represents the different outputs of a Flink Streaming program.
-There are several pre-defined implementations `DataStreamSink` available right away:
+There are several pre-defined implementations available right away:

  * `dataStream.print()` – Writes the DataStream to the standard output, practical for testing purposes
  * `dataStream.writeAsText(parameters)` – Writes the DataStream to a text file